DataDog/temporal-large-payload-codec/CONTRIBUTING.md

 # Develop Large Payload Service (LPS)

-This doc is for contributors to  Large Payload Service (hopefully that's you!)
+This doc is for contributors to Large Payload Service (hopefully that's you!).

 <!-- toc -->